North India: Religion

 Hinduism is the dominant religion in North India.
-Other religions practiced by various ethnic communities include Islam, Sikhism, Jainism, Zoroastrianism, Judaism, Baháʼí, Christianity, and Buddhism.
-Hindus constitute more than 80 percent of the North India's population.
+Other religions practised by various ethnic communities include Islam, Sikhism, Jainism, Zoroastrianism, Judaism, Baháʼí, Christianity, and Buddhism.
+Hindus constitute more than 80 per cent of the North India's population.
 The national capital of India, New Delhi, is overwhelmingly Hindu-majority with Hindus constituting nearly 90% of the capital city's population.
 The states of Rajasthan, Haryana, Himachal Pradesh are overwhelmingly Hindu-majority.
 Uttarakhand and Uttar Pradesh are also Hindu majority states, but have a large Muslim minority (14% In Uttarakhand, 19% in Uttar Pradesh).
+Chandigarh is also a Hindu-majority union territory, though also having a quarter (25%) of Sikh presence as well.
 The union territory of Jammu and Kashmir has a Muslim majority, while Ladakh has a Muslim plurality with minority Hindus and Buddhists.
 The state of Punjab has a Sikh majority of 60% and is the homeland of Sikh religion.